darianrosebrook/portfolio/_posts/case-studies/2016-11-01-portfolio-website.md

 [My Previous Portfolio]({{site.baseurl}}/archive/portfolio-v5) was a self serving site that built up on the previous 3 versions over the last year.
 Yeah, you read that right.
 I had four different revisions before this current site.

-<small>The technology used that runs the site: Jekyll, Sass, Vanilla Javascript, Github Pages, and Cloudflare</small>
+<small>The technology used that runs the portfolio: Jekyll, Sass, Vanilla Javascript, Github Pages, and Cloudflare</small>

-## Goals
+## The Ask
 * Mobile Responsive from the beginning
 * Optimized for speed
-* Change the focus from styling my site based off of what I like into what is going to be best for displaying the work I do
+* Change the focus from what I like into what is going to be best for displaying work
-* Show how someone could benefit by choosing to work with me.
+* Show how someone could benefit by choosing to work with me
 * Unify the brand under a professional style design
-* Actually finish all of the pages to properly fit the content
+* Actually finish designing and developing all pages

 ### Research

 #### Improving the professionalism

-I had a love of card design early on in the year 2016.
-It wasn't building the best readability, it performed poorly when scaling up and down my site and wasn't in tune with the style of the rest of the site.
+I had a love for card design early on in the year 2016.
+Sadly, it wasn't the best for readability, it performed poorly when scaling up and down my site and wasn't in tune with the rest of the style.
 A clear change was the removal of the buttons.
 If everything was a button, there were no buttons.
-I needed to have clear call to actions, so it came down to the main buttons for hiring me, the secondary was to see more work.
+I needed to have clear call to actions, so it came down to two main buttons.
+A button for hiring me and a button to see more work.

 I had reviewed the portfolios of some of the top professionals in my industry and took extensive notes on what was working well for them and some areas where I feel that things could improve.